 3. Arcade

-Arcade provides a pure MCP authentication runtime optimized for performance-critical applications.
+Arcade provides an MCP authentication runtime focused on connecting agents to tools and services.
 The platform focuses on MCP standard adherence with minimal overhead.

 Arcade's Primary Focus